 Entering freshmen who prefer to test their abilities and interests or who wish to explore several areas of study before identifying themselves with one of the baccalaureate day programs can request admission as undeclared students.
 Students transferring 60 or more credits may not request status as undeclared students and must enter the University with a commitment to an academic major or professional program.
 Undeclared students are advised that openings in a desired professional program may be inadequate to accommodate all qualified undeclared student applicants at the time when program declarations must be made (upon completion of 45 credits).
 When resources of a college or program render it necessary to establish admission quotas, different admission criteria, above and beyond specified admission requirements, will be applied in the selection of applicants as matriculating students.

-Baccalaureate degree programs are offered by the Colleges of Fine Arts and Humanities, College of Sciences, Francis College of Engineering, the Manning School of Business and the College of Health Sciences.
-Continuing education degree programs, including certificate, associates, and baccalaureate degree programs are offered in the evening and online.
-Applicants who wish to apply for continuing education programs should address their inquiries to Continuing Studies & Corporate Education, 883 Broadway St., Suite 110, Lowell, MA.
-01854.
+Baccalaureate degree programs are offered by the College of Education, College of Fine Arts, Humanities, and Social Sciences, Kennedy College of Sciences, Francis College of Engineering, the Manning School of Business and the Zuckerberg College of Health Sciences.
+Professional studies degree programs, including certificate, associate's, and baccalaureate degree programs are offered in the evening and online.
+Applicants who wish to apply for online and professional studies programs should address their inquiries to Division of Graduate, Online & Professional Studies.